What Does a Criminal Investigator Do?

 What other qualifications do I need?

 There are different age and training requirements for city, state and federal jobs for detectives and criminal investigators.
-Most agencies require candidates be 21 years old and a U.S. citizen with a valid driver’s license and no felony convictions.
-Some agencies will require specific certifications, a background check, drug testing and a psychological exam.
+Most agencies require candidates to:

-Employers look for candidates with previous experience, which can include military service or work as a police officer or correctional officer.
+Employers look for candidates with previous experience, which can include criminal investigation apprenticeships, military service or work as a police officer or correctional officer.
 That’s why many officers serve on the police force in another capacity before earning a promotion to criminal investigator.
 (For more information on how to prepare, read How to Become a Police Officer.)

 It’s worthwhile to get the perspective of someone who has done the job, such as Donald Martin (see above) and the Coweta County Sheriff’s Office investigator in this video.